About Us

 About Kim ‘Rayne’ Cooper

-Kim ‘Rayne’ Cooper is a Registered Traditional Chinese Medicine Practitioner R.TCM.P), licensed to practice acupuncture and herbal medicine in BC, with the College of Traditional Chinese Medicine and Acupuncturists of British Columbia (CTCMA).
-She has been actively practicing Traditional Chinese Medicine (TCM) since she graduated from The International College of Chinese Medicine (Victoria) in 1999.
-Upon graduation, she spent 10 weeks in Nan Jing, China conducting her internship through Nan Jing University.
+Kim ‘Rayne’ Cooper is a Registered Traditional Chinese Medicine Practitioner R.TCM.P), licensed to practice acupuncture and Chinese herbal medicine in BC, with the College of Complementary Health Professionals of British Columbia (CCHPBC).
+She has been actively practicing Classical Chinese Medicine (CCM) since she graduated from The International College of Chinese Medicine (Victoria) in 1999.
+Rayne travelled to China and for 10 weeks in Nan Jing, she conducting her internship through Nan Jing University.
 She practiced under many doctors studying acupuncture in the outpatient clinics and spent time studying in the hospital’s herbal departments of gynecology, dermatology, and cardiovascular diseases.
 On completion of her initial formal training Rayne has maintained a consistent love of learning throughout the years, due to the passion she has for Chinese medicine and all of its facets.
-From that approach she has taken a lifelong quest to grow her knowledge and skills to better support her patients.
+From that approach she has taken a lifelong quest to grow her knowledge and skills to better support her patients and has now been practicing for 26 years.

 Chinese Herbal Medicine: